WICG/compression-dictionary-transport/README.md

 # Compression disctionary transport

 ## What is this?
-This explainer outlines the benefits of compression dicutionaries, details the different use case for them, and then proposes a way to deliver such dictionaries to browsers to enable these use cases.
+This explainer outlines the benefits of compression dictionaries, details the different use case for them, and then proposes a way to deliver such dictionaries to browsers to enable these use cases.

 ### What are compression dictionaries?
 Compression dictionaries are bits of compressible content known ahead of time.
 They are being used by compression engines to reduce the size of compressed content.

-Because they are known ahead of time, the compression engine can refer the content in the dictionary rather than just in the delivered content itself, and the decompression engine can interpret the content based on that.
+Because they are known ahead of time, the compression engine can refer to the content in the dictionary when representing the compressed content, reducing the size of the compressed payload.
+The decompression engine can then interpret the content based on that pre-defined knowledge..

 Taken to the extreme, if the compressed content is identical to the dictionary, the entire delivered content be a few bytes referring to the dictionary.

 Now, you may ask, if dictionaries are so awesome, then..